kgsensei/MarioHTML5Hacked/README.md

 > In the future I might add an option to turn client server communication off.

 # Credit:
-I take no credit for this as the original project was NOT my own, I am simply adding my own features to it.
+The original project is at https://github.com/robertkleffner/mariohtml5.
+I am simply adding my own features to it.